 The U.S. enjoys its leadership role in science and technology in part because the world’s best and brightest bring their talents here to be a part of U.S. scholarship and innovation.
 In critical areas, protections are already in place to prevent the spread of sensitive technologies.

 We urge the President to lift the visa suspension at or before the 90-day deadline and not curtail the studies or contributions of these students and researchers.

 Update (1/30/17): The statement was quoted by the New York Times in a piece on how the high tech computing industry is reacting to the executive order.

 As an illustration of the potential unintended impacts that the President’s executive order can have on scientific research, it’s worth reading this article from the Atlantic.

 Update (1/31/17): 152 organizations, including CRA, signed onto a letter, organized by the American Association for the Advancement of Science (AAAS), to President Trump voicing their concerns about the impacts the executive order would have on the broader scientific community.
 The letter was copied to Congressional leaders of both parties.
 The signers represent, “a broad spectrum of professional scientific, engineering and education societies, national associations, and universities.”

 Update (2/2/17): A number of member societies of CRA have made public similar statements against President Trump’s executive order, echoing similar concerns in our statement.
-They include USENIX, ACM, and SIAM.
+They include USENIX, ACM, SIAM, and IEEE-CS.
 As more groups release statements and positions, we will update this post.